Introducing Your Queen Bee

 How to introduce a queen

-Suspend the cage in the centre of the brood, fondant-end hanging down.
-I use match sticks to securely suspend the cage between two frames.
+- Suspend the cage between two frames in the centre of the brood, fondant-end hanging down.
+I use match sticks to securely suspend the cage between the frames.

-Close the nuc and leave for 7 days, then return to check the queen has been released and that she is laying.
+- Before you close the nuc up, ensure the colony has sufficient food, adding sugar syrup if the time of year or weather requires it and then close and leave for 7 days undisturbed.
+Return to check the queen has been released and that she is laying on day 8.
 This inspection should be quick and with minimum of intervention.

 Occasionally you may find the queen is still inside the cage.
 If this is the case, gently slide the cage open, letting her run onto the face of a brood frame.